dgarmank/GCD_CourseProject/README.md

 ### snapshot of `combined` data.frame

-similar for `extracted` data.frame, except fewer columns (not shown)
+Only a few of the measurement columns are shown. similar for `extracted` data.frame, except fewer columns

 ![combined](figures/combined.png)